Clinical Practice in Exercise Physiology 2 (9382.2)

 Students are responsible for all costs associated with completion of their clinical placement requirements, regardless of site allocation (local, distance or interstate).

-Due to the current COVID-19 situation, there may be unanticipated changes to placement capacity, arrangements and attendance that are not within the control of the Unit Convenor, Clinical Placement Convenor, the sites or the students.
+Due to the continuation of COVID-19 management, there may be unanticipated changes to placement site capacity, arrangements and attendance

-It is the responsibilty of each student to remain up-to-date with the COVID-19 restrictions and directives from Department of Health, and to follow the processes for physical distancing, infection control and (where required) self-isolation/quarantine; to report symptoms (and where relevant, COVID-19 test results) to their Clinical Supervisor(s) to ensure the safety of staff, patients/clients and the students.
+It is the responsibilty of each student to remain up-to-date with the COVID-19 directives from Department of Health, and to follow any site-specific processes for physical distancing, infection control and (where required) masking; as well as to be mindful that any symptom onset prevents them from attending placement.
+Symptoms should be reported to their Clinical Supervisor(s), so that the appropriate process for ensuring safe return to placement can be followed, to ensure the safety of staff, patients/clients and other students.

 - Semester 2, 2022, Flexible, UC - Canberra, Bruce (208238)